ibm-cloud-docs/discovery-data/connect.md

 | Microsoft Graph (Directories) | `Directory.AccessAsUser.All` or `Directory.Read.All` or `Directory.ReadWrite.All` | Delegated |
 | SharePoint Online | `User.Read.All` or `User.ReadWrite.All` | Delegated |

-After you register your app:
+After you register your app, check to make sure you completed the following:

-- In the Azure Portal, set the client type to treat it as a public client.
+- In the Azure Portal, the client type is set to be treated as a public client.
-- Enter your application ID in the **Application ID** field in {{site.data.keyword.discovery-data_short}} to enable document level security.
-Using the application ID you generated in this procedure, finish creating your collection, as described in [SharePoint Online](/docs/services/discovery-data?topic=discovery-data-connectsp#connectsp).
+- Your application ID is entered in the **Application ID** field in {{site.data.keyword.discovery-data_short}} so that document level security is enabled.

+Using the application ID you generated in this procedure, you can finish creating your collection, as described in [Configuring a SharePoint Online collection](/docs/services/discovery-data?topic=discovery-data-configuresp#configuresp).

 For more details on how to register an app and/or grant permissions, see [Microsoft SharePoint developer documentation](https://docs.microsoft.com/en-us/sharepoint/dev/){: external}.